-Cartoonist, humorist and songwriter Shel Silverstein (1930-1999) was an unlikely figure to make his mark in country music, but several of his songs became standards in the 1970s, particularly the numerous songs covered by Bobby Bare.
-Silverstein also scored several rock hits, notably several songs recorded by the band Dr. Hook, and was of course a popular author of children's books and poems.
+Cartoonist, humorist and songwriter Shel Silverstein (1930-1999) was an unlikely figure to make his mark in country music, but he became a one-man pop-culture juggernaut in the '60s and '70s, with numerous artists in both country and rock covering his songs.
+Several of his novelty numbers became standards in the 1970s, particularly the numerous songs covered by Bobby Bare.
+Silverstein also scored several rock hits, notably hit songs recorded by the band Dr. Hook, and of course he was also popular as an author of children's books and poems.
 Here's a quick look at his work...

 Discography - Best-Ofs